tmhsplb/heretoservedoc/docs/Infrastructure.md

     git add -A

 must be run before the `mkdocs build` command is run.
 This causes any new files to be added to the local git repository.
-In either case it may take several minutes before edits are available.
+In either case it may take several minutes before edits are available in the browser.